dgurkaynak/8-puzzle-solver/README.md

 # 8-puzzle-solver

-A simple web app that solves 8-puzzle game with various tree search techniques.
-It also can visualize the search tree.
+A web app that solves 8-puzzle game with various tree search techniques.
+It also visualizes the search tree and supports one-step iterations to explore and comprehend search algorithms.
+My project report can be found on [here](https://drive.google.com/file/d/0B0RFeAd0sIc6clZleGRlc2VQNmM/view?usp=sharing).

 Avaliable on: [https://deniz.co/8-puzzle-solver](https://deniz.co/8-puzzle-solver)